archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv2.5.md

 For further information refer to **Arch Linux's reproducible builds effort**[1].

 The **BUILDINFO** format exists in multiple versions.
-The document describes version 1, which is a legacy version.
+The information in this document is for version 2, which is the current version.

-For the latest specification, refer to **BUILDINFO**.
+## Changes since the last version

+The new keywords **buildtool** and **buildtoolver** have been added to track the package name, version and architecture of the tool used to setup the build environment for a package.

 ## General Format